 Vitamin C is also used as an index of the nutrient quality for fruit and vegetable products.
-This is because it is much more sensitive to various modes of degradation in food processing and subsequent storage (Ozkan, Kirca and Cemero, 2004).
+This is because it is much more sensitive to various modes of degradation in food processing and subsequent storage.
+Effects of hydrogen peroxide on the stability of ascorbic acid during storage in various fruit juices.
+Food Chemistry.
 It is well known that vitamin C is easily oxidized to dehydroascorbic acid in alkaline solutions, while it is relatively stable in acidic solution.
-Vitamin C of fruit juices is readily oxidized and lost during staying of the juices (Kabasakalis, Siopidou and Moshatou, 2000).
-In the food industry, vitamin C is used as food additive (Mai and Mohammed, 2004).
+Vitamin C of fruit juices is readily oxidized and lost during staying of the juices.
+Ascorbic acid content of commercial fruit juices and its rate of loss upon storage.
+Food Chemistry.
+In the food industry, vitamin C is used as food additive.
+Ultraviolet Treatment of Orange Juice.
+Journal of Innovative Food Science and Engineering Technologies.
 It preserves and protects food from any colour changes and act as an important component of our nutrition as well.
 Vitamin C helps to prevent the degradation of soft drinks and juice which helps to retain their flavors.
-Hence, it increases the quality of food and nutritional value as well (Burdurlu, Koca and Karadeniz, 2005).
+Hence, it increases the quality of food and nutritional value as well.
+Degradation of Vitamin C in Citrus Juice Concentrates During Storage.
+Journal of Food Engineering.

 Degradation of vitamin C undergoes both anaerobic and aerobic pathways.
 Qxidation of vitamin C in aerobic pathway occurs mainly during the processing of food whereas anaerobic degradation of vitamin C mainly during storage.
-Hydroxymethylfurfural (HMF) is one of the decomposition products of vitamin C and acts as precursor of brown pigments (Burdurlu, Koca and Karadeniz, 2005).
-Vitamin C degradation in packaged fruit juices depends mainly on storage temperature, pH, dissolved oxygen level, residual hydrogen peroxide, H_2O_2 left after the sterilization of packaging material and trace metal ions (Ozkan, Kirca and Cameroglu, 2004).
-Consequently, studies on vitamin C content in foods are important in relation to the control of nutritional labels, the update of food databases and the establishment of dietary reference intakes.
-Orange juice is probably the most globally accepted fruit juice and it is recognized worldwide as a good source of ascorbic acid (Sharma, Singh and Saxena, 2006).
+Hydroxymethylfurfural (HMF) is one of the decomposition products of vitamin C and acts as precursor of brown pigments.
+Vitamin C degradation in packaged fruit juices depends mainly on storage temperature, pH, dissolved oxygen level, residual hydrogen peroxide, H2O2 left after the sterilization of packaging material and trace metal ions.

-In addition, there are many analytical methods used to determine the concentration of vitamin C in the pharmaceutical samples which are colorimetric method, titration, enzymatic method, Flow Injection Analysis (FIA) and High Performance Liquid Chromatography (HPLC) (Arya and Mahajan, 1997).
+Consequently, studies on vitamin C content in foods are important in relation to the control of nutritional labels, the update of food databases and the establishment of dietary reference intakes [8, 9].
+Orange juice is probably the most globally accepted fruit juice and it is recognized worldwide as a good source of ascorbic acid.
+Characteristic of Citrus Fruits in Relation to Granulation.
+Scientia Horticulturae.
+In addition, there are many analytical methods used to determine the concentration of vitamin C in the pharmaceutical samples which are colorimetric method, titration, enzymatic method, flow injection analysis (FIA) and high- performance liquid chromatography (HPLC).
+Colorimetric Determination of Ascorbic Acid in Pharmaceutical Preparations and Biological Samples.
+Microchim.
+Acta.
 Reflectometer is an instrument that can used to analyze many different types of test which include ascorbic acid test that is concerned in this project.
 It provides a simple and rapid determination of vitamin C content in many pharmaceuticals product.

-Procedure for Calcium Ascorbate
+Procedure for Calcium Ascorbate Process